-Considering the number of properties repossessed or vacant, it is important to verify the association's financial health and the delinquency rate of monthly condo fees.
-For reference, Desjardins Bank accepts a condo fee delinquency rate under 10%.
-Between 10% and 15%, the loan may be considered under certain conditions.
-When the delinquency rate is higher than 15%, if the loan is still approved, the percentage of financing could be reduced.
+It is also important to verify the association's financial health and the delinquency rate of monthly condo fees.
 Associations rarely divulge these figures until a formal purchase offer is completed.

 The association's regulations contain the details concerning rental of the unit, visiting rights (55 years +), etc. It is important to include a clause in the purchase offer in order to obtain these regulations in writing.
 Future buyers normally have 3 days following receipt of the regulations to withdraw their offer if they find them unsatisfactory.

 Producing a U.S. Income Tax Return

 When should you produce a U.S. income tax return?

 - Depending on the number of days spent in the U.S., substantial presence test

 - For rental income on the property you own in the U.S.

 - When you sell the property you own in the U.S.